 17 imagesTHE ROHINGYAS DETENTION CAMPS IN MYANMAR The Muslim Rohingya people are living in apartheid-like conditions in Myanmar.
 Deadly clashes opposed them to Rakhine Buddhists in 2012 .
 Since then nearly 140 000 people, mostly Rohingyas, are segregated into detention camps near Sittwe.
 They are deprived their freedom and their most basic needs.
 Myanmar rulers attempt to erase their identity, denying them the right to be called Rohingya.

 20 imagesHAINANESE OPERA IN THAILAND Opera troupes from Hainanese descent play Chinese opera repertoire in Buddhist temples in Thailand.
 Plays are a gift to God, the spirit and the audience.
 Rich worshippers pay for the performances.
+Men traditionnally played female roles in China until 1949.
+Female performers have since taken the stage, also playing male characters.
 The singers often appear in front of a narrow audience.
-The tradition is disapearing and young Thais of Hainanese descent don't want to learn this popular form of art anymore.